henryisaway/Jynx/README.md

 Please note that these are not hard deadlines.
 Features may be implemented ahead of time or after the ETA.
 ### Q4 2024: Return of Development & New Features
 - **Restructuring of the codebase**
-  - Better implementation of the ECS architecture and better abstractions.
+  - Better implementation of the ECS architecture and organisation of the project.
 - **Basic 3D Rendering**
   - Achieve basic 3D rendering capabilities; support for imported 3D models and built-in primitive models.
 - **Basic 2D Rendering**